nik-rev/peashot/CONTRIBUTING.md

+NOTE: This guide will be out of date.
+Currently, Peashot is work in progress to release the v0.3.
+Once that happens, this guide will be re-written

 # Contributing

 **How it works**: `ferrishot` takes a screenshot of the focused monitor and creates a fullscreen window with background set to the taken screenshot.